Diminished Ovarian Reserve (DOR)

 FertilitySmarts explains Diminished Ovarian Reserve (DOR)

-Ovarian reserve refers the number and quality of eggs that a woman has remaining.
+Ovarian reserve refers to the number and quality of eggs that a woman has remaining.
 It is understood to be an indicator of potential fertility.
 During each monthly cycle, typically one follicle reaches maturity and is released by the ovaries through ovulation.
 It is expected that the reserve of eggs naturally decreases as women age:

 - Women are born with around 2,000,000 eggs